 [and the solution to not posting is posting something for the sake of posting something]

-Brain Cats China Criticism economics Education Fashion Financial Products friends gender history Human rights humor india intellectual lunch Job Search Languages Law law school learning legend list love meme middle-east movie nerd North Korea painting photo Politics psychology Racial deliciousness Readings Reflection Social good social justice society taekwondo Taxation TED Tibet tradition TV Shows world
+alcohol animals bike blog Brain Cats China Criticism discrimination economics Education evolution Fashion Financial Products food friends gender health history Human rights humor india intellectual lunch investment job hunt Job Search Languages Law law school learning legend list love meme middle-east movie nerd North Korea painting photo Politics psychology Racial deliciousness Readings Reflection Social good social justice society taekwondo Taxation TED Tibet tradition TV Shows war world